 Foundation members were a tremendous support for decades, presenting large annual grants for the school’s operating budget and providing a base of loyal friends.
 Still, as the seminary continued to grow—increasing its enrollment, developing its faculty, and expanding its campus—and demographics changed, it became clear that the seminary would need more supporters on a more “substantial level of giving,” as the Director of Development at RPI had once put it.

 Once more, by God’s extraordinary way in perfectly ordinary circumstances, the answer was provided.
-Just at that time, the Lilly Foundation gave a grant to the ATS to educate theological schools about the “development” and “advancement” of their institutions.
+Just at that time, Lilly Endowment, Inc. gave a grant to the Association of Theological Schools (AtS) to educate theological schools about the “development” and “advancement” of their institutions.
 I attended their second fully funded seminar, and my eyes were opened; the seminary did indeed need a professional “Office of Development.”

-The Board of Trustees, in 1986, officially established an Office of Development and eventually Fr.
-Anthony Scott, a dynamic parish priest in the Antiochian Archdiocese and an alumnus of SVS, was hired as our first full-time Director of Development.
+The Board of Trustees, in 1986, officially established an Office of Development, and eventually Fr.
+Anthony Scott, a dynamic parish priest in the Antiochian Orthdoox Chrsitian Archdiocese and an alumnus of SVS, was hired as our first full-time Director of Development.
 Fr.
-Anthony revolutionized fundraising at the seminary, and subsequently, a $20 million capital campaign was begun, culminating in the construction of the John G. Rangos Family Building, which houses our library, auditorium, and administrative offices.
+Anthony revolutionized fundraising at the seminary, and subsequently, a $20 million Capital Campaign was begun, culminating in the construction of the John G. Rangos Family Building, which houses our library, auditorium, and administrative offices.

 Clearly, the seminary was on a new path regarding fundraising.
 Consequently, the Foundation was dissolved, as the way forward seemed to lie in more modern principles of fundraising and financial support.
 All of this growth involved change and pain, and certainly missteps occurred during our many steps forward.
 However, now the seminary, like other theological schools, has a professional “Office of Advancement,” utilizing principles inclusive of diverse bases: from loyal friends with less means, to well-off donors and grant-making foundations that can fund major projects for continued growth and development.